-In the initial stages of the design planning I discovered that there wasn’t a lot of reference and production images online.
+In the initial stages of design planning, I discovered that there wasn’t a lot of reference and production images online.
 I was searching for two masks in particular; Jareth’s and the unnamed woman he is first dancing with.
 Here’s what I could find:

 That’s it.
-Three images to work with.
-In addition, I looked at a few of Brian Froud illustrations for his take on a Fairy tree/forest look and fill in some of the details on the woman’s mask.
+Also, I looked at a few of Brian Froud illustrations for his take on a Fairy tree/forest look and fill in some of the details on the woman’s mask.

 The Female Dancer’s Mask

 As these are custom Labyrinth costume masks, I first took measurements from my sister’s face and traced it onto Worbla to make the mask shape.